How to Visit Beppu Onsen: A Complete 2026 Guide

 Following a logical order will help you maximize your time in the city.
 The geography of Beppu can be confusing because it is built on a steep slope.
 Starting at the coast and moving upward is a common strategy for visitors.
 This section breaks down the physical journey into manageable parts.

 You should prioritize the most famous attractions during the daylight hours.
 The Seven Hells of Beppu are spectacular to look at but not for swimming.
-Consider booking a unique Hells of Beppu tour to learn the history.
+Consider booking a 9 Best Stops on a Unique Hells of Beppu Tour to learn the history.
 These tours often explain the volcanic science behind the colorful steam vents.

 After sightseeing, the late afternoon is the perfect time for a soak.
 Public baths often get busier after five in the evening when locals finish work.
 Try to find a balance between the famous tourist spots and hidden local gems.
 The following steps will guide you through the entire process from arrival to relaxation.